Kangping County

+Location of Kangping county, in China.

 Kangping County (康平縣 (康平县, Kāngpíng Xiàn)) is a county of Liaoning Province, Northeast China.
 It is under the administration of the prefecture-level city of Shenyang, the capital of Liaoning, bordering Inner Mongolia to the northwest, and is 104 km north of downtown Shenyang.
 As of 2020, it has a population of 278,384 residing in an area of 2173 km2.
 It lies just off of G25 Changchun–Shenzhen Expressway, and is the northernmost county-level division of Shenyang City, bordering Faku County to the south as well as the prefecture-level cities of Tieling to the east, Fuxin to the west, and Tongliao (Inner Mongolia) to the north.

 Administrative divisions

 The county includes seven towns, four townships, and four ethnic townships.